The topics covered in this blog are as follows:

 Roles of a Cyber Security Expert and an Ethical Hacker

-Well, Ethical Hacking is done by ‘ethical’ hackers who are the legitimate or legal hackers, and their job is to do hacking with the permission of the owner and provide a report about the hack.
+Well, Ethical Hacking is done by ‘ethical’ hackers who are legitimate or legal hackers, and their job is to do hacking with the permission of the owner and provide a report about the hack.

 Whereas, Cyber Security is managed by Cyber Security experts whose main goal is to defend the system from malicious activities.
 Their job is to monitor the system regularly and take defensive measures when someone tries to bypass the security system.